LeeThompson/broadbandstatus/README.md

 # broadbandstatus
-Broadband Device Status and Reporting Toot
+Broadband Device Status and Reporting Tool

 NOTE: This is in pre-alpha state at this time.
 Very little is implemented at this time.
 If you've found this and make it work for you, that's fantastic but also completely unexpected.